Vanessaa4793/Github-notes/README.md

 ### Repo-
 A project who can save multiple files
 ### Commit-
-As a save, committing to what you have to put on the file
+Like a save button, committing to what you have to put on the file
 ### Edit button
 Used to edit an file that we was working on